Gamification can benefit your marketing strategy in many ways. We compiled the most practical tips and inspiring examples to help you get started.

-Make sure to read my theory about the gamification curve and the difference of gamification in an intrinsic or extrinsic context.”
+Make sure to read my theory about the gamification curve and the difference between gamification in an intrinsic or extrinsic context.”

 Gamification designer from Istanbul, Turkey.
-Lecturing at Bahçeşehir University, and representing Gamfed International Gamification Confederation at conferences all over the Europe.
-Author of the first turkish gamification book and blog.
+Lecturing at Bahçeşehir University and representing Gamfed International Gamification Confederation at conferences all over Europe.
+Author of the first Turkish gamification book and blog.
 Contact him here: email@example.com, or connect on LinkedIn and Twitter.

 The Starbucks game

-For gamifying a marketing campaign, I can give only one advice: don’t focus on points, stars and money kind of rewarding.
+For gamifying a marketing campaign, I can give only one piece of advice: don’t focus on points, stars, and money kind of rewards.
 Think about intrinsic rewards too.
 There are 8 core drives that stimulate people to engage with your campaign:

 1) Epic Meaning and calling;